Ivshti/linvo-installer-core/README.md

 	progress: function(percentage) { /* percentage is a floating point value from 0 to 100 representing the progress of the installation */ }
 })
 ```

+# Basic TODO

+* Partitioner Node.js module, based on LinvoInstaller4 partitioner
+* Do not call progress until weighing is complete